Eddie Kingston: Pro Wrestling Guerrilla (2007–2008)

 On November 11, 2007, Kingston debuted in Pro Wrestling Guerrilla (PWG) as Human Tornado's mystery tag team partner.
 It was revealed earlier on that Tornado's opponent, Chris Hero, had also picked Kingston as his partner, but Kingston had chosen to side with Tornado.
 Kingston and Tornado lost a Handicap match to Hero via a disqualification caused by Claudio Castagnoli.
 Post-match, the three men collectively attacked Hero and showed signs of the forming of a new stable.

 On January 5, 2008, Tornado, Castagnoli and Kingston defeated the three-person unit of Hero, Necro Butcher and Hero's then-valet Candice LeRae in a No Disqualification match.
 The competing stables would have a variety of matches against each other throughout the year, with various members facing off one-on-one.
 As a team, Kingston and Castagnoli were also involved in a brief feud against The Dynasty (Joey Ryan and Scott Lost), which began when they interfered in a PWG World Tag Team Championship match between The Dynasty and challengers the Briscoe Brothers (Jay Briscoe and Mark Briscoe) on May 7.
 A title match was booked between Castagnoli and Kingston and The Dynasty on two consecutive shows, both of which Kingston missed.
 Soon after missing the second event, Kingston's name was removed from the roster page.

 On August 30, it was announced that Kingston would return for All Star Weekend VII.
 On Night One, he competed in a four-way match for the PWG World Championship; participants included Necro Butcher, former champion Low Ki, and defending champion Hero, who pinned Kingston to retain.
 Following the match, Kingston assaulted Hero, forcing PWG officials to pull them apart.
 On Night Two, Kingston was defeated by Necro Butcher in a Necro Butcher Rules match.

-Other promotions (2011–2020)
+Other promotions (2011–2023)

 During 2011, Kingston worked for the newly founded Urban Wrestling Federation (UWF) promotion.
 On June 23, 2013, Kingston and Homicide were defeated by The Steiner Brothers (Rick and Scott) at House of Hardcore 2.
 At the following event on November 9, they were defeated by Devon and Matt Hardy.

-On September 29, 2016, Kingston was part of a group of about 40 wrestlers invited to a WWE tryout at their Performance Center.
+On September 29, 2016, Kingston was part of a group of about 40 wrestlers invited to a WWE tryout at their Performance Center and was offered a coaching role in the promotion, but turned it down.
 Kingston lost to Bull Dempsey on January 26, 2018, at House of Hardcore 37.
-On September 9, 2018 Kingston lost to Brody King at PCW Ultra's Vision Quest in Wilmington, California.
+On September 9, 2018, Kingston lost to Brody King at PCW Ultra's Vision Quest in Wilmington, California.

+In September 2023, Kingston announced that he will no longer be taking independent bookings due to championship responsibilities and a back injury.